software-students-fall2023/5-final-project-off-ah/README.md

 An exercise to put to practice software development teamwork, subsystem communication, containers, deployment, and CI/CD pipelines.
 See [instructions](./instructions.md) for details.

+# FiDi: Financial Diary, Your Personal Finance Manager
+Introducing our Personal Finance Manager, a streamlined web application designed to simplify your financial tracking and planning.
+This user-friendly app features three core components: a welcoming home page, a transactions log, and a comprehensive financial report page.
+The home page serves as your gateway to efficient finance management, offering an overview and quick access to all functionalities.
+Navigate into the transaction logs to meticulously record and review every financial activity, from daily expenses to significant investments.
+The financial report page then collates this data, presenting you with clear, insightful summaries and analyses of your financial health.
+Ideal for personal use, our web app functions as a financial diary, making it easier than ever to monitor and manage your money effectively.
+Experience a new level of control over your finances with our intuitive and straightforward personal finance manager.

 ## Team Members:
 [Lara Kim](https://github.com/larahynkim) <br>
 [Angela Tao](https://github.com/XinranTaoAngela) <br>